Karneades/Defensomania/cards/README.md

-# Cyber Against Humanity Card Set
+# Defensomania Card Set

-Cyber Against Humanity uses two types of cards:
+Defensomania uses two types of cards:
 [activities](activities.tsv) and [scenarios](scenarios.tsv).
 The source files
 are tab-delimited and include a phase, activity and source column.
 The scenario cards describe fictional security incidents and the activity cards